robsyc/MB-VAE-DTI/README.md

 # Multi-branch Variational Encoders for Drug-target Interaction Prediction (MB-VAE-DTI)

-A machine learning framework for predicting drug-target interactions using multi-branch variational autoencoders leveraging pre-computed embeddings.
+A machine learning framework for predicting drug-target interactions using multi-branch variational autoencoders leveraging pre-computed embeddings and target-conditioned discrete-diffusion drug-decoding.

 ## Project Overview

-This project implements a novel approach to the dyadic Drug-Target Interaction (DTI) prediction problem using multi-branch variational autoencoders.
-The framework supports multiple embedding strategies for both drugs (molecules) and protein targets, allowing for flexible and powerful representation learning.
+This project implements a novel approach to the dyadic Drug-Target Interaction (DTI) prediction problem using multi-branch variational autoencoders and a diffusion-based drug decoder based on [DiGress](https://github.com/cvignac/DiGress) and [DiffMS](https://github.com/coleygroup/DiffMS).
+The framework supports multiple embedding strategies for both drugs (molecules) and targets (proteins), allowing for flexible and powerful representation learning.

 Key features:
-- Multiple drug representations (fingerprints, SMILES, graph embeddings, images)
+- Multiple drug representations: Morgan fingerprints, graph, image and text (smiles) from [biomed-multi-view](https://github.com/BiomedSciAI/biomed-multi-view)
-- Multiple protein representations (fingerprints, amino acid and DNA sequences)
+- Multiple protein representations: ESPF fingerprints, amino acid ([ESM](https://github.com/facebookresearch/esm)) and DNA sequences ([nucleotide-transformer](https://github.com/instadeepai/nucleotide-transformer))
-- Variational and non-variational encoder architectures
+- Variational (with discrete-diffusion decoding) and non-variational encoder architectures
 - Inspection of latent spaces & exploration of generative capabilities
-- Comprehensive evaluation on standard DTI datasets (DAVIS, KIBA, BindingDB and Metx) and a new aggregated dataset of >400k interactions & pre-computed embeddings
+- Comprehensive evaluation on standard DTI datasets through [tdc](https://tdcommons.ai/) (DAVIS, KIBA, BindingDB and Metz) and a new aggregated dataset of ±400k interactions & pre-computed embeddings, as well as a pre-training strategy for the full drug branch.

-## Repository Structure
+## Repository Structure (simplified)

 ```
 MB-VAE-DTI/